rybafish/rybafish.github.io/faq.md

 ### Why the chart jumps to the end of the period?
 If the end of period is empty,  the most recent data selected and displayed.
 If you want to avoid this just put some date as the end of the period and position will not change on refresh.

+## SQL Console

-### SQL Console: how the statement execution time measured?
+### How the statement execution time measured?
 It is client-side measurement.
 Therefore it includes: prepare, execute and fetch.
 Highly depends on the network and the result size.

+### What status bar indicator colors mean?
+Gray - connecred, waiting.
+Blue - synchronous call is running: usually connection or keep-alive execution.
+Green - asynchronous call is running.
+You can click on the indicator to see current runtime.
+White - rendering the result.
+Red - error or disconnected.